vovchikzd/bl-compiler/README.md

-# ParaCL language compiler
+# bl-language language compiler
-[ParaCL](paracl.pdf) is a toy language to learn making compilers
+bl-language is a toy language from my head to learn how to make compilers

 ## Several desired goals
 - [ ] lex source into tokens